cameronattard/sysdig-cloud/README.md

 # Sysdig::Cloud

 A Ruby client for the Sysdig Cloud REST API.
+This is essentially a direct Ruby conversion of [Sysdig Cloud's official Python client](https://github.com/draios/python-sdc-client).

 ## Installation